 We can see the hull of the ship up close and the propellor and feel the warm air protecting the ship.

 This is the entrance to Being Brunel.
-In here we can find out more about Isambard Kingdom Brunel.
+It is a museum where we can find out more about Isambard Kingdom Brunel.